RoseTheFlower/TheGunkUltrawide/README.md

 ## The Gunk ultrawide and wider

 The tool corrects the field of view decrease affecting 21:9 and wider resolutions, and removes the side black bars from the cutscenes.
+It also allows to control the field of view in real time.

 1. [Download](/../../releases) and unpack the archive.
 2. Launch the game first, followed by the tool.